Table of Contents

 Adventures in eating

 Eggs eggs eggs.
-I got interested in cooking when I was about six or seven.
-Mom got a primo Saturday job at the Marianna post office (the postmaster went to our church) so she left early on Saturdays and I liked to sleep in.
-So I was on my own for breakfast.
-At first I ate cereal, duh.
-But pretty soon I realized her absence was an opportunity for me to play in the kitchen and make whatever I wanted.
-How things start sets the tone: that's how I've approached cooking ever since.
-I got her to show me how to make basic eggs and toast.
-I wanted to play more, so I started hanging out in the kitchen while she was cooking.
-I learned all the different ways she fixed eggs: straight up, over easy, basted with bacon fat, scrambled, even her Sunday morning special, oven eggs.
-Oven eggs were served with her signature homemade buttermilk biscuits, a serious treat I eventually learned how to make, much to the delight of my future lovers.
-Pretty soon I started playing around, trying new things.
-She taught me how to make basic scrambled eggs so they would come out nice and creamy, not dry and yucky.
-I decided to see what would happen if I mixed in more milk.
-That was kind of interesting but one day I got distracted and my milky scrambles set without stirring.
+I got interested in cooking when I was six.
+Mom got a Saturday morning job sitting behind the stamp window at the Marianna post office.
+She left early on Saturdays, leaving me on my own for breakfast.
+I saw this as an opportunity for me to play in the kitchen and make whatever I wanted.
+I've approached cooking that way ever since: the kitchen is a place I get to go play, then eat the results.
+How things start sets the tone.
+I started hanging out with her in the kitchen to learn her tricks.
+First she showed me how to make basic eggs and toast.
+I learned all the different ways she fixed eggs: straight up, over easy, basted with bacon fat, scrambled, even her Sunday morning special: oven eggs, aka shirred eggs.
+Our Sunday morning breakfast feast included oven eggs, sausage patties, and homemade buttermilk biscuits.
+Heavenly.
+I experimented in the kitchen, an homage to my father, a research scientist at heart.
+Mom taught me how to make basic scrambled eggs that came out nice and creamy, not dry and overdone.
+I decided to see what would happen if I mixed in more than just a splash of milk.
+One day I let my milky scrambles set without stirring.
 Breakfast custard!
 I loved the delicate texture.
-That version later spawned dessert custards like bread pudding, rice pudding, tapioca, even eventually crème brûlée after I discovered it existed on a visit to Rollande et Pierre in St Petersburg.
+That happy accident spawned an enduring interest in dessert custards and puddings like bread pudding, rice pudding, tapioca, eventually crème brûlée after I discovered it existed.
 I also tried to recreate the British custard sauce they served me at the Duke of York in Nairobi.
 Then I tried going the other way: no milk or just a splash, but get the pan good and hot before pouring in the eggs.
-Much to my surprise they got all puffy: I had independently rediscovered the frittata.
-But puffy was dry, so I grated in some cheese, discovering that eggs and cheese are kind of good together; who knew?
+Much to my surprise they got all puffy: I had independently reinvented frittatas.
 Later on I followed puffy eggs all the way to popovers and Dutch babies.
-I first encountered the Dutch baby at Dot's Diner in Boulder.
+I first encountered the Dutch baby at Dot's Diner.
 There they call it a German pancake.
-I see they still serve it.
-The menu looks mostly the same, but huevos rancheros are no longer called New Wavos Rancheros like they were in the 80s.
-The German pancake, which you needed to order in advance, was guaranteed to turn my whole day into a depressed sugar crash.
-I had yet to develop the surrender required to make sensible healthy choices.
+The German pancake, which you needed to order in advance, was guaranteed to turn my whole day into a bleary sugar crash.
+I hadn't yet developed the surrender required to make sensible healthy choices.

 Pizza ai funghi.
 My first time in Rome I was looking forward to eating real Italian pizza.
 I first made Chef Boyardee pizza in a box when I was eight.
 Pepperoni was good, Italian sausage was better, sage scented breakfast sausage was best.
 Later on, in Asheville, I discovered Broiled in Butter mushrooms.
 I just love that decadent fungal flavor.
 Those became a regular pizza topping too.
 I was used to very American pizza, so the Roman pizzeria menu puzzled me.
 I settled on the mushroom; the other names I couldn't translate.
 I was expecting tomato sauce, hoping for meat.
 That pizza was a flavor bomb, all new flavors.
 Different color mushrooms, fresh herbs, no meat, no tomato, and OMG the crust!
 The cool stringy cheese!